Dog Teeth Cleaning

 Chew toys and chew bones can be a good way to strengthen your dog’s teeth and gums.
 However, they are not an effective means of ensuring good oral hygiene.
 Brushing every day is a good way to ensure that your dog’s teeth and gums are clean.

 Brushing should be initiated when your dog is still young so that they perceive it as a normal routine.
+Getting them used to brushing helps ensure a smooth dog teeth cleaning in Los Angeles at our clinic.
 For older dogs, you may want them to first get comfortable with you touching their teeth and mouth before you use a toothbrush and toothpaste on them.

 Never use toothpaste formulated for humans on your dogs.
 Human toothpaste may contain fluoride, which can be toxic to dogs.